-3.1.
-Use of standardised format conventions for fields
+3.1 Use of standardised format conventions for fields

-- (a) A Business Document or Business Signal contains a number of fields (items of information/data).
+- a.
+A Business Document or Business Signal contains a number of fields (items of information/data).
 A Participant must ensure that each field has a defined format and that the format conforms to the definitions and requirements of this Procedure.
-The field format indicates the basic contents for the field and imposes length and/or content restrictions. - (b) Note that the format of a field in a Business Document or Business Signal does not describe how the field is implemented in aseXML the relationship between fields and aseXML Schema elements is defined in the appropriate Business Document/Signal Mapping to aseXML.
+The field format indicates the basic contents for the field and imposes length and/or content restrictions. - b.
+Note that the format of a field in a Business Document or Business Signal does not describe how the field is implemented in aseXML the relationship between fields and aseXML Schema elements is defined in the a.
+The field formats in the B2B Procedures are defined in the following table.
+The value of "x" must be positive and cannot be zero.

-3.2.
-Basic field formats
+3.2 Basic field formats